 You’ll find 2021-22 school year tuition rates for your child’s program on our Tuition Information page.
 Early Childhood tuition is based on the combination of days and time you select.

 HOW TO APPLY FOR TUITION SUPPORT: To request tuition support, please complete a separate application (click here for details).
 Tuition support applications are due February 1 for returning families, and March 1 for new families, and awarded annually based on need and available funds.
 For questions and to learn more about how to apply for tuition support, contact BWS Enrollment Director Renee Far (email@example.com).

 Berkshire Waldorf School students come from diverse educational, geographic and cultural backgrounds (about 45% of our families relocated to the Berkshires to attend BWS).
 They come to school from across the tri-corner region: northern Connecticut, Berkshire County and Columbia County, NY.
 And once they graduate from eighth grade, our students matriculate to our sister school, the Berkshire Waldorf High School, as well as a broad array of independent and public high schools.
 Visit “Where Do They Go After Berkshire Waldorf School?” for a complete list of high schools where the Class of 2020 has been welcomed.

 3. How to Apply to BWS: Family Visit

 ADMISSIONS NOTIFICATION: We’ll do our best to notify you of your child’s application status on or before April 1, 2021.
-Enroll by May 1 to reserve your child’s spot for Fall 2021 – the first day of school is the Tuesday after Labor Day.
+Enroll ASAP to reserve your child’s spot for Fall 2021 – the first day of school is the Tuesday after Labor Day.